 14 Jan Essential Guide to Small Scale Living: Designing a Kitchen

 To start the year off right we are turning our focus back to our Essential Guide to Small Scale Living blog series.
-This week we are moving to the kitchen to give you some ideas of how make the most of the space that you have.
+This week we are moving to the small kitchen to give you some ideas of how make the most of the space that you have.

 Light and transparency

 As with our previous room suggestions, light is crucial to enhancing a feeling of space in a room.
 The more natural light, the better.
 However, adding windows or undertaking structural changes is expensive so installing bright lights can help create this effect.

 Light can also be coupled with use of glass or transparent materials for cabinets and shelves.
 Glass in particular, when used as a shelving or cabinet material, can help add a visual depth.
 This creates a greater feeling of space and these materials can also help to further reflect light.
 Glass or transparent features can also help from an organisational point of view.
 It becomes easier to arrange and find any items that you may need.

 However, be sure to add a few personal touches to the kitchen to retain the coziness of a home.
 This could come in the form of curtains across the window or a rug on the floor to add a pop of colour to the room.